boucadair/ipfix-tcpoptions-and-v6eh/draft-boucadair-opsawg-ipfix-tcpo-v6eh.md

    * Additional Information: See the assigned bits to each IPv6 extension header in [NEW_IPFIX_IPv6EH_SUBREGISTRY].
 See [RFC8200] for the general definition of IPv6 extension headers and [IPv6-EH] for assigned extension headers.

 ## TCP Options

-## Issues with The tcpOptions Information Elements {#sec-to-issues}

-Only TCP options having a kind =< 63 can be included in a tcpOptions IE. It is thus required to specify how any observed TCP option in a packet can be exported using IPFIX.
-Also, there is no way to report the observed Experimental Identifiers (ExIDs) that are carried in shared TCP options (kind=253 or 254) {{!RFC6994}}.

 ### New Information Elements for the Full TCP Options Range: tcpOptionsFull